minoluke/aso_sys/README.md

 # Setup Instructions

-Follow these steps to clone the repository and set up the required environment.
+Follow these steps to build and run the Docker container for the project.

 ## 1. Clone the Repository